Novimatrem/novisona/about.markdown

 • On her chest: Six (6) breasts, with large nipples, her boobs are swollen and fat.

-• Genitals: full package futa girl, with a penis (not erect, barbed), vagina, and testes.
+• Genitals: full package futa girl, with a penis (10 inches, barbed), vagina, and testes (big).
 Though they are all certainly covered and hidden by her extreme fatness, and immense pregnancy, regardless.

 My existing profile picture is a reasonable idea of what her face is somewhat like, but, you know, furrier, and with whiskers and such :3